Estimating the degree of non-Markovianity using variational quantum circuits: Conclusions

 \section{Conclusions}

-In summary, we proposed an experimentally feasible scheme to estimate the degree of non-Markovianity based on entanglement dynamics for phase damping and amplitude damping channels.
-We assumed that we know the type of decoherence channel and the range of characteristic parameters of the channel that determine the non-Markovianity of the process.
-In contrast to previous works, here we took advantage of the quantum nature of the problem, and used a variational quantum circuit, through supervised learning, for this estimation task.
-We found an optimal sequence of interactions of the qubit with the environment to obtain an accurate estimate of the degree of non-Markovianity of its dynamics from measurement outcomes with minimal classical post-processing.
+In summary, we proposed an experimentally feasible scheme to estimate the degree of non-Markovianity based on entanglement dynamics.
+We implemented this approach to the paradigmatic models of phase, amplitude damping and combination of both.
+We assumed that the type of decoherence channel and the range of characteristic parameters of the channel that determine the non-Markovianity of the process are known.
+In contrast to previous works, the methodology proposed in this work uses variational quantum circuits (through supervised learning) to take advantage of the quantum nature of the problem.
+Based on our physical knowledge we provided a problem-based ansatz that involves a sequence of qubit-environment interactions yielding accurate estimations of the degree of non-Markovianity from measurement outcomes with minimal classical post-processing.
+Finally, the ansatz proposed here for the variational quantum circuit may be used for other estimation and classification tasks.